BabylonJS/OldDocumentationSite/content/How_To/Physics/Forces.md

 PG_TITLE: How To Use Forces
 ---

-# How To Understand How the Physics' Engines Differe
+# How To Understand How the Physics' Engines Difference

 This section considers the difference between basic Newtonian forces in the real world of rigid body physics and its simulation in the three physics engines